 Sina Centurion Palace

-A spectacularly designed space on the Grand Canal, the Sina Centurion Palace is a five star hotel of supreme luxury.
-Dine at the hotel’s cutting edge restaurant – request a table on the terrace overlooking the Grand Canal if you can.
+A spectacularly designed space on the Grand Canal, the Sina Centurion Palace is a five-star hotel of supreme luxury.
+Dine at the hotel’s cutting-edge restaurant – request a table on the terrace overlooking the Grand Canal if you can.
 Or relax in the traditional Venetian garden and courtyard at the rear of the hotel.
 Individually designed rooms, many with stunning views.

 Hotel Heureka’s star attraction is a beautiful walled garden, perfect for a drink or dinner.
-The 10 rooms have a quirky edge to them, each very different from each other.
+The 10 rooms have a quirky edge to them, each very different from the other.
 But all have a Venetian twist, be it mosaic tiles or traditional style fabrics.